textpattern/textpattern.github.io/administration/themes-panel.md

 ## How do themes apply to Textpattern?

 Themes essentially provide the ability to group pages, forms and styles.
 A theme is in use as a soon as one of its page and stylesheet are associated with a section.

-## Create a new theme
+## Creating themes

 This button will take you to the Theme property editor where you can generate a new theme along with its properties and essential pages, forms and styles.
 Read the [Editing themes](#editing-themes) part for more informations about the themes properties.

-## Import an uploaded theme
+## Importing themes

 Themes import is available as far as at least one valid theme as been uploaded into the dedicated directory.
 This directory is defined through the _themes directory_ preference and is set to the site root related _themes_ directory by default.